limebrains/limebrains.com/src/content/blog/2021-03-02T13:00-heigh-100-inside-table-td.md

 ---
 layout: blog-post
-title: "How to make a div instead table td with height 100%?"
+title: "How to make a div inside table td with height 100%?"
-subtitle: "How to make a div instead table td with height 100%?"
+subtitle: "How to make a div inside table td with height 100%?"
 tags: "html, css, table, frontend"
 date: 2021-03-02 13:00
 category: webdev
 image: https://i.imgur.com/2d2q86y.png
 seo:
-  title: "How to make a div instead table td with height 100%?"
+  title: "How to make a div inside table td with height 100%?"
-  description: "How to make a div instead table td with height 100%?"
+  description: "How to make a div inside table td with height 100%?"
   noindex: false
 ---